MenuMenu

 Rules for naval ships classification

-Classification and technical advisory services are a voluntary choice for all types of naval ships and fast patrol vessels, ranging from small RIBs up to aircraft carriers, passing through patrol vessels, corvettes, frigates, LPDs, fleet tankers and mine countermeasure vessels.
+Classification and statutory certification are a voluntary choice for all types of naval ships and fast patrol vessels, ranging from small RHIBs to aircraft carriers, including patrol vessels, corvettes, frigates, LPDs, fleet tankers and mine countermeasure vessels.

-• Rules for the classification of Naval Ships (RINAMIL Rules), which are intended for the classification of steel ships, auxiliary and combatant, starting from corvettes and upwards
+Cover the classification of steel ships, auxiliary and combatant, starting from corvettes and upwards.

 Resources